larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 91-sbctl signs the installed UKI
 ```

 The final UKI filename contains the kernel version, so every kernel update creates a new filename.
-The sbctl `kernel-install` plugin signs that new file automatically.
+The sbctl `kernel-install` plugin then signs that new file automatically.

-However, you should still verify after every update before rebooting:
+However, you should always still verify after every update before rebooting:

 ```zsh
 sudo sbctl verify